 Three words you’ll frequently hear when it comes to decorating are “modern,” “contemporary” and "minimalist.”
 All three themes are quite popular in bedroom décor – as well as throughout the rest of the home – and all three words are often used interchangeably.
-Although there is considerable overlap between these decorating styles, they are actually not synonymous.
-Learn the difference between these three decorating concepts.
+Although there is considerable overlap between these decorating styles, they are not synonymous.

 01 of 03

 One of the confusing aspects of the modern (often referred to as midcentury modern) decorating style is that it does not refer to futuristic, new-age décor as the name seems to imply, but is actually a decorating movement from the mid-1900s -- particularly the 1920s through the 1950s.
 Breaking away from earlier decorating styles, which tended to be ornate and often handcrafted, the modern movement embraced mass production and simple lines.